 Charging clients ahead of time can be done in two ways.

-If you don't know when a lesson is going to happen, and just want the client to prepay an amount to be allocated to lessons later, then you can go the client's page and click the Add Credit Request button (under the Credit Requests panel) to send one.
+Alternatively, if you don't know when a lesson is going to happen, and just want the client to prepay an amount to be allocated to lessons later, then you can go the client's page and click the Add Credit Request button (under the Credit Requests panel) to send one.

 When you approach the end of a given month, you will need to generate a proper invoice to send to the client, both for you to reconcile your books and for the clients to receive a breakdown of the lessons received and lesson reports.